 What You Should Do If You Were Injured in the Laboratory

 If you have been injured in a laboratory incident, you may be able to recover damages from your employer.
-Contact the determined Savannah workers’ compensation claim attorneys at the Bader Law Firm, LLC for a free consultation to discuss your case.
+Contact the determined Savannah workers’ compensation claim attorneys at Bader Scott Injury Lawyers for a free consultation to discuss your case.
 There is no cost to you unless we prevail on the merits of your case.